 When to expect Apple’s AR headset?

-The fact is that Apple has been increasingly enhancing its ARKit API and also the cameras on its devices to provide a better augmented reality experience.
-The LiDAR scanner, which was introduced with the 2020 iPad Pro and has also been included in the iPhone 12 Pro models, is definitely something that should fit perfectly in a new AR device.
+Apple has been increasingly enhancing its ARKit API and also the cameras on its devices to provide a better augmented reality experience.
+The LiDAR scanner, which was introduced with the 2020 iPad Pro and the iPhone 12 Pro, is definitely something that will fit perfectly into a new AR device.

 FTC: We use income earning auto affiliate links.
 More.